Frequently Asked Questions

 - Can the wings retract while in flight?

-- Is it possible to forget one aspect of changing from motorcycle to aircraft and so take off unprepared for flight?
+- Is it possible to forget one aspect of changing from car to aircraft and take off unprepared for flight?

 - How safe is the vehicle in a major accident?